Working with MCP Tools in EvoAgentX¶

 toolkit = MCPToolkit(config_path="examples/mcp.config")

-# Find a specific tool by name
+# Find a specific tool by searching through toolkits

-hirebase_tool = next((tool for tool in tools if "hirebase" in tool.name.lower() or "search" in tool.name.lower()), None)
+if "arxiv" in tool.name.lower() or "search" in tool.name.lower():

-if hirebase_tool:
+if arxiv_tool:

-result = hirebase_tool(
+result = arxiv_tool(

 )

-print(f"Job search results: {result}")
+print(f"arXiv search results: {result}")

 # Clean up when done